cohsk/athena-log-cleaner/README.md

 * https://alpinelinux.org/
 * https://github.com/soscleaner/soscleaner
 * https://github.com/shellinabox/shellinabox
+* --
+* Big thanks to the Cohesity team for helping on this!

 This project uses the following alpine linux packages.
 Package details are in the package database -- https://pkgs.alpinelinux.org/packages
 * bash